 Immerse yourself in Japan’s rich Matsuri culture, where over 300,000 festivals are celebrated annually, ranging from small local events to grand Shinto Shrine gatherings.
 These Matsuri festivals come in different sizes and styles, ranging from tranquil and intimate to energetic and lively.
 Delve into this captivating culture and discover some of Japan’s unique and unusual Matsuri celebrations with our list … Read More

 Japan’s matsuri (祭り) festivals are an incredibly important part of traditional Japanese culture.
 Matsuri are typically dedicated to Shinto Shrines and their divine deities, and because there are over 8,000 different recognized deities, matsuri come in all shapes and sizes!
 Some matsuri are very quiet, intimate affairs, while other matsuri are notoriously lively and high-energy.
 Here is our list of some … Read More

 The month of November is a beautiful time of transition in Japan.
-The leaves change colors for several weeks all across the nation, and the festivals begin to shift from the harvest-centered events of October to the colorful celebrations of autumn leaves and LED illuminations.From gorgeous maple festivals, to entire theme parks lit by millions of LED lightbulbs, here … Read More
+The leaves change colors for several weeks throughout the nation, and the festivals begin to shift from the harvest-centered events to colorful festivals featuring autumn foliage and LED illumination.From gorgeous maple festivals, to entire theme parks lit by millions of LED lightbulbs, here are our top 10 festivals … Read More

 Festivals (matsuri , 祭り in Japanese) are an integral part of Japanese culture.
 Every year in Japan, there are thousands of festivals held all across the country, and they come in many different varieties.
 Fire festivals in particular are incredibly beautiful, powerful, and lively, and are definitely worth checking out if you visit Japan!
 Here is a list of the 10 top … Read More